float3/float3.github.io/content/blog/veganism.md

 ### it's unhealthy

 Even if I believed that veganism was unhealthy, which I don't, I would still be vegan.
-I do things that are bad for me all the time because I want to act morally, for instance I don't lie, cheat, steal, litter and scam everyday even though those things could provide benefits to me.
+I do things that are bad for me all the time because I want to act morally, for instance I don't lie, cheat, steal, litter and scam every day even though those things could provide benefits to me.

 ### I'm vegetarian

-The egg industry kills about billions of male chicks because they are useless to the egg industry.
-In most of the world I believe they are either shredded or gassed.
-When you buy eggs you're paying for an industry that kills animals, so I would argue that most egg sources are not vegetarian.
+The egg industry creates male chicks who cannot lay eggs and are usually treated as waste.
+In many countries they are killed shortly after hatching, commonly by gassing or maceration.
+Germany is an important exception: routine killing of day-old male chicks has been banned since 1 January 2022, so German eggs are not a good example for that exact claim.
+The underlying point still remains: eggs depend on breeding, culling decisions, spent hens, and an industry that treats animals as production units, so I don't think most egg sources escape the moral problem. https://www.bmel.de/EN/topics/animals/animal-welfare/research-poultry-in-ovo.html

-The milk industry separates calves and their mothers directly after birth, inducing large amounts of stress on both, and then keep the mothers artificially lactating.
+The milk industry separates calves and their mothers directly after birth, inducing large amounts of stress on both, and then keeps the mothers artificially lactating.

 There's more very bad practices in both the dairy and egg industry that you can look up yourself or scroll down to the section where I list a bunch of facts about factory farming and sources.